Contracting on the rise as economic and cost challenges persist

 Advice for talent attraction and retention

 Candidates are generally selective when choosing to take on a contract position, with salary, benefits and flexibility in work arrangements forming a baseline in their considerations.
-However, Monty observes that increasingly, candidates see contracting as a career strategy rather than a fallback option.
+However, Hua Choon observes that increasingly, candidates see contracting as a career strategy rather than a fallback option.
 Such short-term stints provide the opportunity to gain diverse experience, with exposure to technologies like AI, making a job move even more appealing.

 Competition for talent in the Contracting space is heating up.
-Therefore, Monty’s advice to companies wanting to engage contractors is to offer substantial benefits and premium compensation packages.
+Therefore, Hua Choon’s advice to companies wanting to engage contractors is to offer substantial benefits and premium compensation packages.
 They should also aim to make interviews as seamless as possible, as candidate experience is now a key deciding factor for many professionals.

 “Overall, companies that can lead with purpose will find themselves on a very strong footing.
 Start by being crystal clear about business goals, as that is the foundation for building trust with employees,” he concludes.